A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: Introduction

 Next generation wireless communication systems are expected to support novel use cases that are mainly driven by the ongoing and rapid changes in our societies and their impact in our lifestyle.
 While such changes are due to many contributing reasons, currently we witness the widespread of the COVID-19 pandemic that has certainly affected many aspects of our life and we relied more than ever on technology and video conferencing to support economy, online education, services, etc., which increases the demands on higher throughput.
 While the ongoing deployment of 5G wireless communication systems can support enhanced multimedia applications of peak rates of 20 Gbps \cite{itu2017minimum}, it is expected that such applications will evolve to augmented reality, 3DTV/holographic communications, multi-sense communications, and/or their combinations.
 The evolved applications are expected to require peak rates in the order of a few terabits per second (Tbps) which is beyond the capability of 5G systems \cite{itu2020, 8970173}.
 To support such requirements, we generally need larger bandwidth (up to 1 THz) than what is currently offered in 5G; however, such new frequency bands suffer from very high absorption \cite{8387210} and may be suitable only for short (few meters) range communication applications.
 Even the spectrum windows with low absorption, and hence, better propagation conditions, will not be fully available for next generation communications as they are already allocated by ITU to other services such as astronomy and earth exploration communications \cite{8387211}.
 That said, some wireless applications will still be offered over the existing 4G/5G frequency bands and there is a need for innovative solutions to improve the spectral efficiency (SE) given the limited bandwidth.

 Improving the SE is arguably the oldest problem in PHY from 1920s (predating Shannon) and gains of fractions of dB in signal-to-noise ratio (SNR) to maintain the same SE are of high value.
-Faster-than-Nyquist (FTN) signaling is a promising physical layer transmission technique for increasing SE of next generation communication systems when compared to classical Nyquist signaling \cite{anderson2013faster}.
-More specifically, Nyquist showed that signaling at rates greater than $\frac{1}{T}$ of $T$-orthogonal pulses, i.e., pulses that are orthogonal to an $nT$ shift of themselves for nonzero integer $n$, results in ISI at the samples of receiver’s matched filter output \cite{nyquist1928certain}.
-The basic idea of FTN signaling is to transmit the time domain pulses with a rate that exceeds the Nyquist limit, which intentionally creates inter-symbol interference (ISI) at the receiver side.
-The prominent work of J. E. Mazo in 1975 \cite{mazo1975faster} was the first to prove that FTN signaling does not affect the minimum distance of binary sinc pules when transmitted at rate $\frac{1}{\tau }$, $ \tau \in \left[0.802, 1\right]$, higher than the Nyquist signaling; this is called the Mazo limit.
-In other words, Mazo proved that almost 25\% more bits, compared to the Nyquist signaling, can be transmitted in the same bandwidth and at the same SNR without degrading the bit error rate (BER), assuming optimal detection at the receiver.
+Faster-than-Nyquist (FTN) signaling is a promising technique for increasing SE in next generation communication systems compared to the classical Nyquist signaling \cite{anderson2013faster}.
+Nyquist showed that signaling at rates greater than $\frac{1}{T}$ of $T$-orthogonal pulses, i.e., pulses that are orthogonal to an $nT$ shift of themselves for nonzero integer $n$, results in ISI at the samples of receiver’s matched filter output \cite{nyquist1928certain}.
+On the other hand, FTN signaling accelerates the pulses beyond the Nyquist limit, which introduces inter-symbol interference (ISI).
+The prominent work of J. E. Mazo in 1975 \cite{mazo1975faster} was the first to show that FTN signaling does not reduce the normalized minimum Euclidean distance when accelerating sinc pulses at a rate of $\frac{1}{\tau }$, $ \tau \in \left[0.802, 1\right]$, higher than the Nyquist signaling, which was later known in the literature as Mazo limit.
 The potential of FTN signaling extends beyond the Mazo limit in practical coded communications systems, where it was shown that substantial acceleration of the transmited pulses increases the constrained capacity, if the complexity bottleneck can be sorted out \cite{anderson2013faster}.
 This translates to profound returns at the cost of some mild performance loss.